 - any further information requested in the description of the particular working group;

-- an assurance of your availability and willingness to take active part in the work of the working group before, during, and after the conference;
+- an assurance of your availability and willingness to take active part in the work of the working group before the conference;

 - an assurance of your intention to register for and attend ITiCSE (this is a condition of working group membership).